Barzan Tilli-Choli

-Barzan Tilli-Choli (born 1982) is an Iraqi gangster who served as the leader of the United Nations gang in 2008–2009.
+Barzan Tilli-Choli (born 1982) is an Iraqi criminal gang participant who served as the leader of the United Nations gang in 2008–2009.
 He is originally from Zakho, Kurdistan, Iraq.

 Early career

 Tilli-Choli was born into a Kurdish family in Iraqi Kurdistan and arrived in Canada as a refugee at the age of 17 in 1999.
-He was never granted Canadian citizenship and only held permanent resident status, placing him in a legal category that made it easy for the government to deport him back to Iraq.
+He was never granted Canadian citizenship and only held permanent resident status, placing him in a legal category that made it easier for the government to deport him back to Iraq.
 After his arrival in Canada, Tilli-Choli joined the United Nations gang led by Clayton Roueche.

 In 2017, a former UN gang member who turned Crown's evidence known as D. due to a court order testified at the murder trial of UN gang member Cory Vallee.
 Vallee was charged with the murder of Red Scorpion Keven LeClair in 2009.
 In his testimony, D. stated: "At the time of Clay’s arrest there was a specific group — an assassin or shooter group — put together...There are the blunt instruments you can count on going to a bar and beating someone up or going to their house and threatening them.
 However if it was going to be a more precision kind of strike where they were going to kill someone or do a shooting of some kind, there would be the surgeon’s tool or sharper instruments if you will."
 Among the "blunt instruments" were the "Iraqi group" that consisted of Tilli-Choli, Duane Meyer, Ion Croitoru, and Trevor "Fingers" Gilbert.
 D. testified that the "surgical tool people" were used for "violent acts that required considerably more planning.
 Generally it was members of the FOB Killers or the FK group in Calgary".